-The proposed ordinance does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Implementing the proposed ordinance would not affect or modify existing City policies or development regulations addressing recreational facilities.
+The proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed project would not affect or modify existing City policies or development regulations addressing recreational facilities.

-The proposed ordinance would not result in a substantial increased demand for recreational facilities that has not already been addressed in the 2035 General Plan and Master EIR.
-The proposed ordinance does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards regarding recreational facilities.
+The proposed project would not result in a substantial increased demand for recreational facilities that has not already been addressed in the 2035 General Plan and Master EIR.
+The proposed project does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards regarding recreational facilities.

-Implementing the proposed design guidelines ordinance would result in no additional adverse significant impacts relating to recreation.
+Implementing the proposed project would result in no additional adverse significant impacts relating to recreation.